LAST UPDATED: April 12, 2021

 A: It depends on the weight of your vehicle and the driving conditions.
 A heavier vehicle will lead to faster tread wear and so will constant off-roading.
 Despite that, most all-terrain tires last between 20,000 to 40,000 miles, depending on the tire's construction quality.
 You should replace the tires when the treads start to appear shallow or when there’s sidewall damage.

-Our top pick for the best all-terrain tires is the BFGoodrich All-Terrain T/A tires.
+Our top pick for the best all-terrain tires are the BFGoodrich All-Terrain T/A KO2 Radial Tires.
 They handle well in almost all road conditions, and they have a tough tire construction that promotes longer tread life.

-Our value pick for affordable tires with decent off-roading performance are the Hankook Dynapro AT-M tires.
+Our value pick for affordable tires with decent off-roading performance are the Hankook Dynapro ATM RF10 All-Terrain Radial Tire.
 They have an aggressive profile and a wide footprint that maintains maximum traction in off-road conditions.